michaeloryl/javascript-developer-exercises/README.md

 For example, given the following exercise:

     function sayHello(name) {
-      // add code here that will take the name param and say hello in the form of "Hello, Michael!"
+      // add code here that will take the name param and
-    }
+      // say hello in the form of "Hello, Michael!" to the console }

     sayHello('Michael')